modhack2003/modhack2003/README.md

-# Hi there, I'm [Your Name]! 👋
+# Hi there, I'm bikram dey! 👋

 Welcome to my GitHub profile!
-I'm a passionate [Your Profession] with a keen interest in [Your Interests].
+I'm a passionate cyber security with a keen interest in programing .
 Here you'll find a variety of projects and contributions related to my areas of expertise and personal interests.

 ## About Me

-- 🔭 I’m currently working on [Current Project/Job]
+- 🔭 I’m currently a students but finding part time  job also.
-- 🌱 I’m currently learning [Technologies/Topics]
+- 🌱 I’m currently learning angular js , CEH.
-- 👯 I’m looking to collaborate on [Project/Idea]
+- 👯 I’m looking to collaborate On any projects
-- 💬 Ask me about [Specific Topic/Interest]
+- 💬 Ask me about  computer networks.
-- 📫 How to reach me: [Your Contact Information]
+- 📫 How to reach me: 7003529970 , personal number dont share ✌️
-- 😄 Pronouns: [Your Pronouns]
+- 😄 Pronouns: call me he or him
-- ⚡ Fun fact: [Fun Fact About Yourself]
+- ⚡ Fun fact:

 ## Languages and Tools